Code-Fellows-School-Work/cf201-lab5b/README.md

-# LAB - 04
+# LAB - 05

-## Pair Programming and Functions
+## Finish the About Me Project

-Josh and I developed a website designed to teach users interesting facts about me.
+I imported work from a previous project and developed a website designed to teach users interesting facts about me.

-### Author: Errol Vidad and Josh Higler
+### Author: Errol Vidad

 ### Links and Resources